BensonOmb/csPortfolio/README.md

  <p>

   * [here](https://bensonomb.github.io/starfield5/)
-  *<i> I was outstanded by what the other people made, and I realized just how much I suck at Computer Science.
+  * <i> I was astonished by what the other people made, and I realized just how much I suck at Computer Science.
 This is the lab I wish was more relaxed with the due date, because it had alot of potential for really awesome code.
 After seeing some of the 3D projects I was inspired to try something like that but didn't get a chance.
 I hope we do something in the future similar to this.</i>
  </p>
  </details>

  <details><summary><b> St.Thomas </b></summary>
  <p>

    *  [here](https://docs.google.com/presentation/d/e/2PACX-1vSP2GNKvvXJNqUpuG9-HYwJcOF9SgRrhvP0IVNJMrkWlJFsjdZhfSBbly79so4iVE1JYtAqScrAQ7IM/pub?start=false&loop=false&delayms=3000)
    * <i>The college presentation was really weird for me, because I did it on my backup college and thus didnt really care about it.
 I was also caught off-guard presenting day one and I really wish I could have done more research.
 I didnt focus on the Computer Science part of St.Thomas because if I go there I will go engineering.
 But I should have done a better job.</i>
  </p>